mbuczko/cerber-oauth2-provider/README.md

 ## Usage

-Cerber OAuth2 provider defines 5 handlers that should be bound to specific routes.
+Cerber OAuth2 provider defines 5 [ring handlers](https://github.com/ring-clojure/ring/wiki/Concepts) that should be bound to specific routes.
 It's not done automagically.
 Some people love [compojure](https://github.com/weavejester/compojure) some love [bidi](https://github.com/juxt/bidi) so Cerber leaves the decision in developer's hands.

 Anyway, this is how bindings would look like with compojure: